mozilla/fx-private-relay/docs/end-to-end-local-dev.md

 AWS needs to verify you own the domain before it will send its email to you.

 1. [Create a new domain identity][create-new-identity] in your SES "Verified identities" panel.
-(Note: You do NOT need to set up DKIM for local dev.)
+AWS will set up "Easy DKIM" with 3 CNAME records, which will work for local dev.
 2. Go to your domain's DNS and add the new CNAME records with the values that SES generated for you.